alexmustin/woocustomemails/readme.md

-# WC Custom Emails Per Product
+# Custom Emails Per Product for WooCommerce

 > Easily add custom content for each product into the default WooCommerce receipt emails.